Point of Sale

-Unlike a legacy system such as the Squirrel POS – which relies on outdated software and hardware that’s merely been tweaked over the years – TouchBistro is a modern POS system designed with the latest technology in mind.
+Until recently, Squirrel’s primary product was an outdated legacy POS system that had merely been augmented with cloud capabilities.
+And while Squirrel has had major strides recently, TouchBistro is a more agile company that has always offered a modern POS option.
 TouchBisto runs on an iOS operating system and uses Apple hardware, which is the leading industry standard when it comes to speed and efficiency.
 With a POS system like TouchBistro, you can trust that innovation is at the forefront and your restaurant will be well-positioned to navigate a rapidly changing industry.

 No one POS system can do it all, which is why add-ons are so important.
 However, all add-on solutions are not created equal and you want to be able to trust that the product you’re using was designed to work seamlessly with your POS.

 Instead of leaning on third-party integration partners to extend the capabilities of its POS as Squirrel does, TouchBistro has specifically created its own in-house add-on products.
 With add-ons like TouchBistro’s end-to-end reservation software or its commission-free restaurant online ordering system, you never have to worry about your data not syncing or paying hefty fees to third-party partners.